JosephJohnAlexander/Codesans/README.md

 	licences, they will be afraid of licences, or they will think there are restrictions or requirements for them when they are using this font.

-REMARKS OF PHOTO FILES AND GLYPHS OF THIS FONT
+REMARKS OF GLYPHS OF THIS FONT

-	The basename of each photo file is the hexadecimal form of the Unicode codepoint of a character.
+	The same glyphs may be appeared in multiple characters.

 	21 and AC3 are the same.
 	26 and 214B are the same.